 To open a brokerage account with Webull and to apply for a Robinhood account, you need a couple of requirements:

-- Have a valid social security number (SSN)
+- You need to have a valid social security number (SSN).

 The Webull App and Robinhood App are available on all mobile devices: